aprilxyc/coding-interview-practice/README.md

 - remember to use the SET function for questions containing duplicates in an array or similar

 #### Struggles with Recursion
+Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.
-(This chapter really helped) [https://nostarch.com/download/samples/TLAP_ch6.pdf] The first thing about recursion is DO NOT THINK about all the steps in recursion.
-This is the Big Recursive Idea!
+The first thing about recursion is DO NOT THINK about all the steps in recursion.
+This is the Big Recursive Idea.